FAQs for Students

 Who is eligible to live in the Townhouse Villages or On Campus Houses?

-The Townhouse Villages and On Campus Houses are available for current students to apply in groups during the spring semester.
+The Townhouse Village and On Campus Houses are available for current students to apply in groups during the spring semester.
 Incoming freshman are not eligible to live in the Townhouse Village or On Campus Houses during their first year on campus.
-Sophomores, Juniors, and Seniors are eligible to live in the Townhouse Village apartments.
-Only Juniors and Seniors are eligible to live in the On-Campus Houses.
+Sophomores, juniors and seniors are eligible to live in the Townhouse Village apartments.
+Only juniors and seniors are eligible to live in the On Campus Houses.

-How are the Townhouse Villages or On Campus Houses assigned?
+How are the Townhouse Village or On Campus Houses assigned?